uPortal-Project/uPortal-web-components/eyebrow-user-info/README.md

   *  picture: required, the url of the user picture/avatar
   *  moreLink: optional, the url to go on user information management application or any other link you want when clicking on user picture
   *  logoutLink: optional, the url to sign out if you prefer to show it in the dropdown
-  *  menuIsDark: default value is true, if true set the text shown into the menu to white color, else black
+  *  menuIsDark: default value is true, set the text color into the menu to white, if false will be black, usefull for colored background
   *  avatarSize: default value is "28px", set the width and heigth size of the image.